-- A person can use a smartphone to take photos while filling out the form and include them as a part of a form.
+- A person can use a smartphone to take photos and include them as a part of a form.
 This is much faster and more accurate than taking photos with a digital camera,

-uploading them to the computer and linking to the form later in the office.
+uploading them to the computer and connecting to the form later in the office.

 - An employee can use a smartphone as QR code/barcode scanner to scan and identify an object for which data are being collected.